Unco3892/UncertaintyPlayground/docs/index.md

 # **Uncertainty Playground: Fast estimation of prediction intervals with neural networks**

-This Python library provides fast ( and *easy*) uncertainty estimation for regression tasks built on top of `PyTorch` & `GPyTorch.` Specifically, the library uses `Sparse & Variational Gaussian Process Regression` for Gaussian cases (normally distributed outcomes) and `Mixed Density Networks` for multi-modal cases.
+This Python library provides fast ( and *easy*) uncertainty estimation for regression tasks built on top of `PyTorch` & `GPyTorch`.
+Specifically, the library uses `Sparse & Variational Gaussian Process Regression` for Gaussian cases (normally distributed outcomes) and `Mixed Density Networks` for multi-modal cases.
 Users can estimate the prediction interval for a given instance with either model.
 The library was developed and maintained by [Ilia Azizi](https://iliaazizi.com/).
 Please note that this version is still in early development and not ready for production use.

 ## Installation